-Up to 2 Ball guides with a maximum projection of 50mm may be fitted.
+A maximum of 2 Ball guides may be fitted with a maximum projection of 50mm in front of the main chassis.

 There must be easy access to the push-on battery connectors so that in the event of a run-away the robot can be inhibited easily.